 Request Handling in Instances

 Your application's latency has the biggest impact on the number of instances needed to serve your traffic.
-If you service requests quickly, a single instance can handle a lot of requests.
+If you process requests quickly, a single instance can handle a lot of requests.

 Single-threaded instances (Python or Java) can currently handle one concurrent request.
 Therefore, there is a direct relationship between the latency and number of requests that can be handled on the instance per second.
 For example, 10ms latency equals 100 request/second/instance, 100ms latency equals 10 request/second/instance, etc. Multi-threaded instances can handle many concurrent requests.
 Therefore, there is a direct relationship between the CPU consumed and the number of requests/second.